19th century in science: First synthesis of an organic compound

 In 1828, Friedrich Wöhler synthesized urea from certain inorganic compounds.
 He synthesized urea by slowly evaporating a water solution of ammonium cyanate, which he had prepared by adding silver cyanate to ammonium chloride.
-It has been previously believed that, the substances produced by plants and animals (by generally all living beings or organisms) can not be produced in lab and can only be produced by "life force".
-But this synthesize of urea had changed that concept.
-Which has led to many discoveries later.
+It has been previously believed that the substances produced by plants and animals (by generally all living beings or organisms) can not be produced in lab and can only be produced by "life force".
+This synthesis of urea changed that concept, which led to many discoveries later.

 Dalton's Atomic theory

 John Dalton was an English chemist, physicist and meteorologist.
 He is best known for introducing the atomic theory into chemistry.

 In 19th century, John Dalton proposed the idea of atoms as small indivisible particles which together can form compounds.
 Although the concept of the atom dates back to the ideas of Democritus, John Dalton formulated the first modern description of it as the fundamental building block of chemical structures.
 Dalton developed the law of multiple proportions (first presented in 1803) by studying and expanding upon the works of Antoine Lavoisier and Joseph Proust.

 The main points of Dalton's atomic theory, as it eventually developed, are: